Meniscus Tear Treatment in Dahisar, Mumbai

 Why Choose Dr. Arpit C Dave?

-Dr. Arpit C Dave is an experienced orthopedic and arthroscopic surgeon with over 13 years of experience treating shoulder conditions.
+Dr. Arpit C Dave is an experienced orthopedic and arthroscopic surgeon with over 13 years treating shoulder conditions.
 He specializes in frozen shoulder and takes a comprehensive, diagnosis-first approach.

 Thorough Diagnostic Approach